 Cain went out from the presence of God, and what does he do?
 He builds a city.
 What comes of this?
 Away from God he is in the world.
 Actually Cain building a city is Cain building the world.
 And the characteristic feature of Cain’s city is that it is away from God.
 There is no presence of God in the world.
 Then you get Tubal-Cain with the arts and sciences, and Jubal with the pleasing sounds, the harps and organs.
 Cain builds a world that is away from God.
 The reality we find in Scripture is that all mankind in the fallen Adam were driven out from the presence of God.
 All unbelievers, to one measure or another, are occupied in the pleasures, amusements, profits, and pursuits of a Christ-rejecting world.
 So man has to have his amusements to entertain himself, to make himself content and comfortable being away from God.
 This is what man has so cleverly crafted.
 This is the world order.
 This is what Cain went out to build.

 After Adam sinned he hid himself in the trees and bushes of the garden.
 Why?
 Because fallen man cannot tolerate the presence of God.
 There wasn’t anything wrong or evil with the trees- they were the creation of God.
 But God’s creation was meant to be enjoyed by man in the presence and glory of his Creator.
 It wasn’t designed for man to use it to hide himself from God.
 There isn’t anything inherently wrong with the arts, sciences, and music.
-It is just that in the world man uses these things to hid from God, or as a substitute for the presence of God.
+It is just that in the world man uses these things to hide from God, or as a substitute for the presence of God.
 Satan will use these things as a distraction.
 He will use these things as a trap, to move the believer farther from the presence of God.

 If we would think about it, in a general way, all of Scripture is about this issue – the presence of God.
 When Adam was in paradise he enjoyed the presence of God, fellowship and communion with Him, and enjoyed all that God had created as a blessing to him.
 However his sin against God changed all this.
 Adam hides from God, he knows he is naked, and he is driven from paradise.
 Cain kills his brother, the sin of man is complete, and he is cursed from the earth.
 Cain goes out away from God and builds a city.
 These are the consequences of what man has done.
 But what will we see as the results of what God will do?
 What is the end of God’s counsels?
 In Rev. 21 we see a new heaven and a new earth and the New Jerusalem coming down out of heaven from God.
-And the vision tells us,“Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself will be with them and be their God.”
+And the vision tells us, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people, and God Himself will be with them and be their God.”
 It is all about the presence of God.

 Through Adam’s disobedience sin came into the world (Rom.
 5:12) and the wages of sin is death (Rom.
 6:23).
-But the truth is that God had His counsels before the world was, and God was at work.
+But the truth is that God had His counsels before the world was created, and God was at work.
 So the Scriptures say, “For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh.”
 God did this work by condemning Christ to death (Rom.8:3).
 There is this great principle in all worship – death must come in between us and God.
 Cain does not acknowledge this when he approaches God to worship.
 He brings what every natural man, every man in Adam, brings before God – the fruit of his own works on which the curse of man’s sin rested.
-His offering testifies to the insensibility of man’s heart to what he really is before God.
+His offering testifies to the insensibility of man’s heart as to what is the real problem.
 It was the sacrifice of an arrogant proudful man; at best we might consider it the sacrifice of a fool.
 In a word, Cain’s offering proved there was no faith, no sense of sin, no conscience of God’s judgment against man, and a complete passing by of the shedding of blood for remission and acceptance.
 Cain’s sacrifice witnessed of a hardened conscience and blinded heart.
 However Abel’s was a more excellent sacrifice than this.
 By faith Abel acknowledged that death must come in between himself and God.
 There is no worship without this.
 Death must come in.